A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing

-As iterating over those mutually non-overlapping constraints, the non-focused variables are always kept the same.
-It is hence equivalent to compute them in parallel, which is expressed in our column normalization step ~\ref{eq:column}.
+since when iterating over these mutually non-overlapping constraints, the non-focused variables are always kept the same.
+It is hence equivalent to computing them in parallel, which is expressed in our column normalization step ~\ref{eq:column}.
 Similarly, we can derive row normalization step ~\ref{eq:row}.
 Therefore, our algorithm is an implementation of Bregman's method, and Proposition \ref{prop:order-converge} follows from Theorem \ref{tm:bregman}. \end{proof}